Fan-He/EtherVerifierSystem/README.md

 # Decentralized Computational Resource Verification Network

 This repository contains the code for the Decentralized Computational Resource Verification Network.
-This project allows users to register, login, and send end-to-end encrypted messages.
-It also supports group formation and leader selection based on a random number generated using Chainlink.
+This project allows users to register, login, and participate in remote computational resource verification process.
+It supports group formation and verification based on a random number generated using Chainlink.
 The application is built with Node.js, Vue, MongoDB, and Solidity, and it runs on DigitalOcean using Nginx and PM2.

 ## Table of Contents